yztxwd/yztxwd.github.io/_posts/2022-03-17-BPnet_environment_setup.md

   - .[dev,extras]  # install the local basepair package.
 All the other required pip packages are specified in the setup.py
 ```

-Create the environment by the above yaml file:
+Create the environment by the above yaml file (assume you already have conda and mamba installed):

 ```bash
 $ mamba env create -f bpnet-gpu_new.yaml -n bpnet-gpu